aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 The wicked plotted to cut off the just, and the unclean was caught in the hands of the pure.
-(Mordekhai's) lovingkindness (to Esther) prevailed over the father's (Shaul's) error, but the wicked (Haman) heaped sin upon the sins of his ancestor.
+(Mordekhai's) lovingkindness (to Esther) prevailed over the father's (Shaul's) error, but the wicked (Hâman) heaped sin upon the sins of his ancestor.
 </div></td></tr>